 CAR – If you’re coming in on the 403 westbound, take the York Boulevard exit and continue until you reach Bay Street, then turn left/head north.
 If you’re coming in on the 403 eastbound, take the Main Street exit and continue until you reach Bay, then turn left/head north.
 If you’re coming in on the QEW, take the Burlington Street exit and continue on Burlington until you reach James Street North, then turn right/head north.
 For GoogleMap directions to Pier 4 Park, click here.

-CAB – With 38 incredible brewers taking part in this year’s edition of Because Beer, you may find that the day or weekend has gotten the better of you.
+CAB / RIDESHARE – With 40+ incredible brewers taking part in this year’s edition of Because Beer, you may find that the day or weekend has gotten the better of you.
 If you’ve had too much of too much, you’ll find that local cabs will be happy to take you home to sleep it off.
-They typically congregate at the festival gates around close of day, but Because Beer staff will also be happy to call you a cab upon request.
-Or you can Uber if that’s how you roll.
+They typically congregate at the festival gates around close of day, but Because Beer staff will also be happy to call you a car upon request.